awsdocs/aws-elemental-mediapackage-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-Linked Role Permissions for MediaPackage<a name="slr-permissions"></a>

-MediaPackage uses the service\-linked role named **AWSServiceRoleForMediaPackage** – MediaPackage uses this service\-linked role to invoke CloudWatch to create and manage log groups, log streams, and log events\.\.
+MediaPackage uses the service\-linked role named **AWSServiceRoleForMediaPackage** – MediaPackage uses this service\-linked role to invoke CloudWatch to create and manage log groups, log streams, and log events\.

 The AWSServiceRoleForMediaPackage service\-linked role trusts the following services to assume the role:
 + `mediapackage.amazonaws.com`